gecrooks/modern-python-template/README.md

 By my count we have 14 configuration files (In python, toml, yaml, INI, gitignore, Makefile, and plain text formats), 2 documentation files, one file of unit tests, and 3 files of code (containing 31 lines of code).
 We're now ready to create a new git branch and start coding in earnest.

+## License

+This software template is public domain.
+The included open-source software license `LICENSE.txt` and copyright lines are for illustrative purposes only.
+If you wish to use this template as the basis of your own project, you should feel free to assert your own copyrights (at the top of the python source code files) and subsitute your own choice of software license.

+Gavin E. Crooks (2020)

+    This is free and unencumbered software released into the public domain.

+    Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

+    In jurisdictions that recognize copyright laws, the author or authors of this software dedicate any and all copyright interest in the software to the public domain.
+We make this dedication for the benefit of the public at large and to the detriment of our heirs and successors.
+We intend this dedication to be an overt act of relinquishment in perpetuity of all present and future rights to this software under copyright law.

+    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+    IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.